 The portfolio is managed through portfolio diversification on purpose, industry / business sectors, ratings and geographical areas to avoid over-risking to specific economic sectors / credit products, which may be affected by adverse developments in the economy.
 In general, the Bank uses criteria for borrowers and business sectors to minimize risk concentration.
-The Bank's operations are concentrated in Saudi Arabia, which reduces the risks of currency exchange, although geographical concentration remains present but acceptable and within the Bank's risk tolerance.
+The Bank's operations are concentrated in the Arab Republic of Egypt, which reduces the risks of currency exchange, although geographical concentration remains present but acceptable and within the Bank's risk tolerance.